God's grace is personal yet has communal, societal and global dimensions

 Summer Vacation Bible School

-"For such is the Kingdom of Heaven" This year our VBS Day Camp is June 30--July 3, 9am-3pm at Second Presbyterian Church.
+"For such is the Kingdom of Heaven" This year our VBS Day Camp is July 9–13, 9am-3pm at Second Presbyterian Church.
 Led by outstanding staff from Camp Johnsonburg with support from adult leaders.
 Lunch is included.
-A joint project of First, Second, Third-Westminster, Siloam-Hope, Hillside-Millenium and Elizabethport Presbyterian Center.

 Westminster Choir College, Princeton

-“Make a Joyful Sound Unto The Lord” Award winning faculty from Westminister Choir College hold concerts for the community in our chapel.
+“Make a Joyful Sound Unto The Lord” Award winning faculty from Westminister Choir College Sing in our choir and hold concerts for the community in our historic chapel.

 International Rescue Committee

-"I was a stranger and you welcomed me” ESL classes for new immigrants taught Tuesday, Wednesday and Thursday between 9:30 and 12:30.
+"I was a stranger and you welcomed me” ESL classes for new immigrants taught in partnership with IRC and with students and faculty from Drew University.